Monday, March 28, 2011

 Corned Beef and Cabbage

-4 lbs corned beef
+4 lbs corned beef + seasonings that come with it

-2 1/2 quarts cold wter
+2 1/2 quarts cold water

 1 head green cabbage cut into wedges